5 Essential Minerals Your Skin Craves

-When it comes to skincare, the importance of minerals has always been overlooked, especially given the attention that vitamin C, E, B, and A receives.
+When it comes to skincare, the importance of essential minerals has always been overlooked, especially given the attention that vitamin C, E, B, and A receives.
 This is a grave omission because minerals are considered the “spark plugs” of the body.
 They facilitate crucial bodily functions through enzyme activities.

-In addition, together with vitamins, minerals facilitate the transfer of nutrients across the cell membranes.
+In addition, together with vitamins, minerals facilitate the transfer of best nutrients across the cell membranes.
 Minerals are essential in regulating tissue growth, provision of structural support, help in contraction and relaxation of muscles, aid in proper nerve conduction, and maintenance of body PH balance (1, 2, 3).

 Just like vitamins, minerals help in the overall functioning of the body and are crucial in maintaining a healthy vibrant skin—and as we have always said, your skin is a representation of what goes on inside your body.

 To achieve a perfect skin from the inside out, you need a variety of minerals (2).
 And the best way to obtain them is through ingestion of rich assortment of quality foods.
 Our dermatologists have compiled a list of minerals they believe will be super effective in giving you the radiant skin you have always desired.

 Sulfur is one of the most abundant minerals in the human body (4)—it is present in every body’s cell but it’s highly concentrated in nails, hair, and skin.
 Sulfur deficiency will always mean problem, not only in your skin but your entire body.

 According to the University of Pittsburgh Medical Center, “Sulfur is great for healing skin wounds, clearing blemishes, minimizing pores, illuminating the skin, and fighting bacteria that might cause infections.”